dotnet/AspNetCore.Docs/aspnetcore/test/http-files.md

 ### Unsupported syntax

 The Visual Studio 2022 `.http` file editor doesn't have all the features that the Visual Studio Code [REST Client extension](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) has.
-The following list includes some of the more significant features that the Visual Studio Code extension has but Visual Studio 2022 doesn't have:
+The following list includes some of the more significant features available only in the Visual Studio Code extension:

 * Optional HTTP method
 * Request line that spans more than one line